Laser cooling of electron beams for linear colliders

-{\it Resume.} One of possible sets of parameters for the laser cooling is the following: initial beam energy $E_0 = 4.5$ GeV, bunch length $l_e=0.2 $ mm, laser wave length $\lambda = 0.5$ \MKM\ , flash energy $A \sim 5-10 $ J, focusing system with stretching factor n=10, final electron bunch has the energy 0.45 \GEV\ with the energy spread $\sigma_E/E \sim 13 \%$, the normalize emittance is reduced by a factor 10 both in x and y directions, limit on final emittance $\ENX\ \sim\ENY\ \sim2\cdot10^{-7}\;$ cm$\cdot$rad at $\beta_i= 1\; \MM$, depolarization $\Delta\zeta/\zeta \sim 15\%$.
-The maximum emittance at the entrance (the electron beam radius is two times smaller than the laser spot size) is about $10^{-3} $cm$\cdot$rad ( the increase of this number is possible after some optimization connected may be with some increase of laser flash energy).
+{\it Conclusion.} Possible sets of parameters for the laser cooling: $E_0 = 4.5$ GeV, $l_e=0.2 $ mm, $\lambda = 0.5$ \MKM, flash energy $A \sim$ 5--10 J, focusing system with stretching factor \n=10.
+The final electron bunch will have an energy of 0.45 \GEV\ with an energy spread $\sigma_E/E \sim 13 \%$, the normalized emittances \ENX, \ENY\ are reduced by a factor 10, the limit on the final emittance is $\ENX\ \sim\ENY\ \sim2\cdot10^{-9}\;$ m$\cdot$rad at $\beta_i= 1\; \MM$, depolarization $\Delta\zeta/\zeta \sim 15\%$.
+If the focus depth stretching technique works, we can hope on further reduction of depolarization.
+The two stage system with the same parameters gives 100 times reduction of emittances (with the same restrictions).
+The maximum emittance at the entrance (the electron beam radius is two times smaller than the laser spot size) is about $10^{-5} $m$\cdot$rad (the increase of this number is possible after some optimization).

-The two stage system with the same parameters gives 100 times reduction of emittances (with the same restrictions) and $\Delta\zeta/\zeta \sim 30\%$.
-If the focus depth stretching technique works and laser flash energy above 10 J is not a problem we can thing about further reduction of the contribution of the second term.
-The limit due to the first Compton term for the considered example is $ \Delta\zeta/\zeta \sim 5\%$ for one stage cooling and 10\% for two colling stages.